ikem-krueger/ikem-krueger/README.md

 ### Hi there 👋

-I‘m still fairly new to programming.
+I‘m fairly new to programming.
 Doing it more seriously, for a little more then a year now.

 I know some Javascript, Java, Bash, Python, Powershell, Swift.

-- 🔭 I’m currently working on: [Calendar of life](https://ikem-krueger.github.io/calendar-of-life/) App
+- 🔭 I’m currently working on: [DockerInWSL](https://github.com/ikem-krueger/dockerinwsl)
-- 🌱 I’m currently learning: React
+- 🌱 I’m currently learning: DDD
-- 💬 Ask me about: Anything?
+- 💬 Ask me about: Advice
 - ⚡ Fun fact: I'm good with dialects, when I'm in the mood.